 Although the prescribe element with a value of zero for the node tags can also be used to fix a certain nodal degree of freedom, the user should use the fix element whenever possible, since this option causes the equation corresponding to the constrained degree of freedom to be removed from the linear system of equations.
-This reduces the run time of the FE analysis.
+This results in fewer equations that need to be solved for and thus reduces the run time of the FE analysis.

 The nodes can be defined explicitly by adding a list of node tags.
 The ID attribute of each node tag then defines the node to which to apply the constraint.
 For example,